KSP2Community/CommunityFixes/README.md

 1. Use [CKAN](https://github.com/KSP-CKAN/CKAN/releases/latest) to download SpaceWarp and Community Fixes.

 ### Manual
+1. Download and extract [UITK for KSP 2](https://github.com/jan-bures/UitkForKsp2/releases) into your game folder.
-1. Download and extract [SpaceWarp](https://github.com/SpaceWarpDev/SpaceWarp/releases) into your game folder.
+2. Download and extract [SpaceWarp](https://github.com/SpaceWarpDev/SpaceWarp/releases) into your game folder.
-2. Download and extract this mod into the game folder.
-If done correctly, you should have the following folder structure: `<KSP Folder>/BepInEx/plugins/community_fixes`.
+3. Download and extract this mod into the game folder.
+If done correctly, you should have the following folder structure: `<KSP Folder>/BepInEx/plugins/CommunityFixes`.

 ## Configuration
 If you want to toggle any of the included fixes off, you can do so in game: `Main menu` -> `Mods` -> `Open Configuration Manager` -> `Community Fixes`.
 The changes will apply after restarting the game.